Skip to main content

 Frisco Home Inspection Checklist: Buyer Must-Knows

 Quick Answer: A thorough Frisco home inspection should cover structural integrity, electrical systems, plumbing, HVAC, roofing, and foundation issues.
-In my 28 years as a DFW REALTOR, I’ve seen buyers save thousands by following a comprehensive checklist during their 7-10 day option period.
+Nearly three decades in DFW real estate have shown me that buyers save thousands by following a solid checklist during their 7-10 day option period.

-Buying a home in Frisco is one of the biggest investments you’ll ever make.
-With the median home price in Frisco hovering around $650,000, you can’t afford to skip a thorough inspection.
-After helping 100+ families navigate DFW home purchases, I’ve developed this essential checklist to protect your investment.
+Buying a home in Frisco is one of the biggest financial decisions you’ll ever make.
+With median prices hovering around $650,000, you can’t afford to wing the inspection.
+I’ve walked over a hundred families through DFW home purchases, and this checklist is built from every surprise, every close call, and every “thank God we caught that” moment along the way.

-The stakes are particularly high in Frisco’s competitive market, where homes near Legacy West and top-rated Frisco ISD schools often receive multiple offers.
-A proper inspection isn’t just recommended—it’s your financial safety net.
+The stakes are especially high in Frisco’s competitive market, where homes near Legacy West and top-rated Frisco ISD schools attract multiple offers.
+A proper inspection isn’t just recommended — it’s your financial safety net.

 What Should You Inspect First in a Frisco Home?

-Don’t overlook the electrical system, especially in older Frisco neighborhoods near Main Street.
-Homes built before 1990 may need panel upgrades to handle modern electrical demands, potentially costing $2,000-$5,000.
+And don’t skip the electrical system, especially in older Frisco neighborhoods near Main Street.
+Homes built before 1990 may need panel upgrades to handle today’s electrical loads — think EV chargers, smart home systems, home offices pulling serious power.
+That upgrade can run $2,000-$5,000, so you’ll want to know about it before closing.

 How Much Does a Home Inspection Cost in Frisco?

-In Frisco’s premium neighborhoods like Starwood and Stonebriar, where homes often exceed 4,000 square feet, expect to pay toward the higher end of this range.
-However, after helping 100+ families through this process, I can confidently say this cost pays for itself many times over.
+In Frisco’s premium neighborhoods like Starwood and Stonebriar, where homes often exceed 4,000 square feet, expect to pay toward the higher end.
+A hundred-something families later, I can tell you this cost pays for itself many times over.

-Many of my Frisco buyers also opt for sewer line inspections ($200-$400), especially for homes over 15 years old.
-The investment in Legacy West and other newer developments may seem minimal, but tree roots from the area’s mature landscaping can cause expensive sewer line damage.
+A lot of my Frisco buyers also opt for sewer line inspections ($200-$400), especially for homes over 15 years old.
+Even in newer developments near Legacy West, the area’s mature landscaping means tree roots are constantly looking for water — and your sewer line is an all-you-can-eat buffet.
+Remember that Richwoods family?
+Don’t be them.

 What Are the Most Common Issues in Frisco Homes?

-The proximity to Dallas-Fort Worth’s infamous hail alley means roofing deserves special attention.
-I’ve seen brand-new roofs in Frisco neighborhoods like Richwoods and Hunters Creek require replacement after severe storms.
-Always verify when the roof was last inspected and whether previous hail damage was properly addressed.
+Living in DFW’s “hail alley” means your roof deserves serious scrutiny.
+I’ve seen brand-new roofs in Frisco neighborhoods like Richwoods and Hunters Creek need full replacement after a single bad storm season.
+Always ask when the roof was last inspected and whether previous hail damage was properly repaired — not just patched.

 When Is the Best Time to Schedule Inspections in DFW?

-Weather can impact scheduling, particularly during North Texas storm season (March-May).
-If severe weather threatens during your option period, communicate immediately with your inspector and realtor to adjust timing.
+Weather can throw a wrench in your plans, especially during North Texas storm season (March through May).
+If severe weather threatens during your option period, get on the phone with your inspector immediately to adjust timing.
+Don’t just wait and hope—that’s how deadlines get missed.

 What Should Your Inspector Check in Frisco’s Climate?

-Texas weather demands specific attention to moisture intrusion, energy efficiency, and storm damage resistance.
-After 28 years in DFW real estate, I’ve learned that climate-specific inspection points often reveal the most critical issues.
+Texas weather is its own animal, and it demands specific attention to moisture intrusion, energy efficiency, and storm resistance.
+Since ‘97, I’ve learned that climate-specific inspection points often uncover the most expensive problems—and they’re not ones you’d catch on a casual walkthrough.

 Frequently Asked Questions

 Q: How long does a typical home inspection take in Frisco?
 A: Most Frisco home inspections take 2-4 hours depending on the home’s size.
-In my 28 years of experience, I recommend buyers plan for the full morning or afternoon to be present and ask questions.
+Plan for the full morning or afternoon so you can be there, follow the inspector around, and ask every question that comes to mind.

 Q: Can I negotiate repairs based on inspection findings?
 A: Absolutely.
 Texas law gives you negotiation rights during your option period.
-I’ve successfully negotiated thousands in repairs for my Frisco buyers based on inspection results.
+I’ve gotten thousands in repairs covered for my Frisco buyers based on inspection results — sellers expect it.

 Q: Should I get a separate foundation inspection in Frisco?
-A: If your general inspector notes any foundation concerns, yes.
-The clay soil in Collin County makes foundation issues common, and a specialist evaluation ($300-$500) can save you thousands in future repairs.
+A: If your general inspector flags any foundation concerns, yes — don’t hesitate.
+The clay soil in Collin County makes foundation issues common, and a specialist evaluation ($300-$500) can save you tens of thousands down the road.

 Q: What happens if the inspection reveals major problems?
-A: You have three options during your option period: negotiate repairs, ask for credits, or terminate the contract and receive your earnest money back.
-I guide my clients through the best choice for their situation.
+A: You’ve got three options during your option period: negotiate repairs, ask for credits, or walk away and get your earnest money back.
+There’s no wrong answer — it depends on the severity and your comfort level.
+That’s exactly the kind of decision I help my clients think through.

 Q: Are home warranties worth it for Frisco homes?
-A: Home warranties can provide peace of mind, especially for older homes or first-time buyers.
-I often negotiate for sellers to provide a one-year home warranty as part of the purchase agreement.
+A: They can be, especially for older homes or if you’re a first-time buyer.
+I often negotiate for the seller to provide a one-year home warranty as part of the deal — it doesn’t cost you anything and gives you a safety net while you settle in.

 Kristy Purtle - Dallas REALTOR